Nursing students walking outside the Mary Seacole Building, University of Salford

 Career Links

-We work with over 100 health and social care organisations so our links with industry are very strong.
-These relationships will be of direct benefit to you because our academic team work in practice in some of these organisations at a senior level so are able to keep you at the forefront of developments in the sector which in turn help you provide a better service.
+We work with over 100 health and social care organisations, so our links with industry are very strong.
+These relationships will be of direct benefit to you because our academics work in practice at a senior level in some of these organisations, keeping you at the forefront of developments in the sector, which in turn helps you provide a better service.

 All applications for post qualifying health and social care modules are made directly to the University.